aopy/mstd/README.md

 Learning: The project employs Spike-Timing-Dependent Plasticity (STDP) and backpropagation to achieve selectivity for motion directions and optic flow patterns.

-Hardware: The models are capable of running on both CPU and GPU, with CUDA support available to enhance computational efficiency and performance.
+Hardware: The models are capable of running on both CPU and GPU, with CUDA support if available, to enhance computational efficiency and performance.

 MSTD stands for dorsal medial superior temporal.